Neutrino flavor instabilities in neutron star mergers with moment transport: Slow, fast, and collisional modes: Results for anisotropic neutrino distributions

 The blue triangle and orange star points, located near the HMNS and close to the equatorial plane, show relatively little variation between the predicted growth rates.
 The blue triangle shows a gapped CFI, such that method A accurately predicts the isotropic CFI growth rate.
 The many-body corrections or scattering opacities do not make a significant change, just like the vacuum term (which is expected for a gapped mode, as discussed in Sec.~\ref{subsec:iso_vac}).
 Including the anisotropies makes very little change, which is consistent given the small flux factors for this point (the largest flux factor is $\tilde{f}_x = 0.035$, and the smallest is $\tilde{f}_x = 0.004$).
 The dark orange point (which is also studied in Appendix~\ref{app:compareWang} in comparison with a CCSN example) displays a gapless CFI, such that method A does not predict exactly the isotropic CFI growth rate, and as we showed in Sec.~\ref{subsec:isotropic_CFI}, method B typically overestimates the growth rate by a factor 2.
 The many-body corrections reduce the growth rate by a factor of a few, as expected from Fig.~\ref{fig:mod_op}, bottom panel.
-Including the vacuum term slightly increases the growth rate, an effect that is enhanced in the anisotropic case (here the largest flux factor is $\tilde{f}_x = 0.047$, and the smallest one is $\tilde{f}_e = 0.011$).
+Including the vacuum term slightly increases the growth rate, an effect that is enhanced in the anisotropic case (here the flux factors range from $\tilde{f}_e = 0.011$ to $\tilde{f}_x = 0.047$).

 The black circle point, located in the thin layer of instability above the HMNS, displays a gapless CFI when we neglect the anisotropies, but the configuration is actually fast-unstable.
 Although Eq.~\eqref{eq:approx_FFI} may seem to overestimate the FFI growth rate, one must remember that the value for $\vec{k}'=\vec{0}$ is a lower bound for the instability growth rate.
 As expected for a fast instability, the vacuum term has a negligible effect.